 So many people feel like they need to be overly aggressive with their pet in order to get obedience.
 Obedience is important, but that comes more from consistency than from how harshly you discipline your pet.

-What is unfortunate is that most dog owner refuse to learn how to be a good owner.
+What is unfortunate is that most dog owners refuse to learn how to be a good owner.
 And so they over-react to their dog’s behavioral issues and blame their pets for problems that actually stem from the poor owner-pet relationship.

 I highly recommend that you invest in some training.
 Not just to learn how to teach your dog to behave, but also to teach you how to better communicate with your pet.
 Sure, that might cost you a little time and money, but the enrichment that comes out of your life is well worth it.